R gene: Pathogen invasion

 Despite the sophiscation of plant defenses, some pathogens have evolved ways to overcome these defenses in order to infect and spread.

 Pathogen elicitors are molecules that stimulate any plant defense; among these elicitors we can find two types of pathogen derived elicitors, pathogen/microbe associated molecular pattern (PAMPs/MAMPs), and also there is a second type which is produced by plants known as damage or danger associated molecular patterns (DAMPs).
 PTI is a way of responding against pathogen actions happening outside the cell, but a much stronger response like ETI is generated in response to effectors molecules.
 Once there is an induced resistance also known as priming, the plant can react faster and stronger to a pathogen attack.
 A known priming inducer is called β-aminobutyric acid (BABA) which is a non-protein amino acid.
-Transgenic plants that produce BABA prime themselves and can effectively defend against Hyaloperonospora arabidopsidis and Plectoesphaerella cucumerina (Baccelli, Ivan).
-Experiments that put this technique on crops are underway.

 Successful pathogens evolve changes in their chemical conformation in order to avoid detection by PRRs and WAKs.